bamcis-io/amazon-dynamodb-lock-client/README.md

 ## How We Handle Clock Skew

 The lock client never stores absolute times in DynamoDB -- only the relative "lease duration" time is stored in DynamoDB.
-The way locks are expired is that a call to acquireLock reads in the current lock, checks the `RecordVersionNumber` of the lock (which is a GUID) and starts a timer.
+The way locks are expired is that a call to `acquireLockAsync` reads in the current lock, checks the `RecordVersionNumber` of the lock (which is a GUID) and starts a timer.
 If the lock still has the same GUID after the lease duration time has passed, the client will determine that the lock is stale and expire it.
 What this means is that, even if two different machines disagree about what time it is, they will still avoid clobbering each other's locks.

 ## Testing the DynamoDB Locking Client
 To run all integration tests for the DynamoDB Lock client, issue the following dotnet command: